Zilliqa/scilla-docs/docs/source/scilla-trial.rst

 As a result, the contract writer or the invoker will have to mimic certain inputs, for instance, the current contract and blockchain state among others and pass it to the interpreter as inputs.
-Refer to :ref:`interface-label`  to read about the format of the inputs to pass to the interpter.
+Refer to :ref:`interface-label`  to read about the format of the inputs to pass to the interpreter.

 In order to user this IDE, users do not need to hold testnet ZIL.
 To try out the Interpreter IDE, users need to visit `Scilla Interpreter IDE